ably/engineering/best-practices/github.md

 ### What things we're flexible about

-Things that the Ably SDK Team, in the open source work that we facilitate, _intentionally_ **don't** require contributors to do:
+Things that the Ably Engineering Team, in the open source work that we facilitate, _intentionally_ **don't** require contributors to do:

 - Format commit messages in a particular style
 - Conform to a naming convention for feature branches